-- ➡ This process requires judgement.
-While we would like to eliminate all of the bad particles, it is also possible to incorrectly identify some particular particle shape as bad particles, when it is really just an unusual orientation of the particle with a projection you weren't expecting.
-If you eliminate all (or most) of the particles in some view like this, you will wind up with a significantly worse reconstruction with an anisotropic resolution. - ➡ It is often difficult for people to understand why we can't get rid of bad particles easily and automatically.
-Bad particles come in several different types.
-The type we are looking at above is quite obvious, and can be largely excluded automatically during processing.
-The far more difficult sort of bad particles to identify are those which are pure (or nearly pure) noise.
-The one clear characteristic of noise images is that they don't look like anything, even each other.
-That means they will tend to be randomly distributed through any set of class-averages.
-Even worse, the good particles with the best high resolution signal are often quite close to focus.
-Since this decreases low resolution contrast, eliminating low contrast particles has the side-effect of eliminating the very best data along with the junk. - ➡ Generally speaking one bad particle like the ones shown above will do far more damage to a reconstruction than one good particle helps the reconstruction.
-In fact, particles like this can easily do more damage than 5 good particles would help the structure.
-So, if you have to sacrifice a fraction of your good particles to get rid of really bad particles, this is usually a worthwhile trade to make. - Hopefully it is obvious that these "particles" (lower right window in figure) are actually just ice contamination.
+- We now need to identify any class-averages which consist predominantly of "bad" particles, yet do this without eliminating too many "good" particles.
+Below you will see my class-averages, and the particles associated with average #9. - Hopefully it is obvious that these "particles" (lower right window in figure) are actually just ice contamination.
 In most cases we won't have such a clean separation and the particles will consist of some bad and some good particles.
 We would now like to mark these particles as "bad" so they aren't used during our 3-D reconstruction.
-Now double-click on any classaverages you think are mostly bad particles, you will see a small blue mark appear in the corner of each.
+Now double-click on any class-averages you think are mostly bad particles, you will see a small blue mark appear in the corner of each.
 You cannot click on individual bad particles, only class-averages. - Note that it is not possible to mark individual particles as bad using this interface.
 If you want to manually mark particles as bad, there is a section in the Appendix which explains how to do this.
 For now, mark all of the class-averages you wish to exclude with the little blue mark.
 It will not be the end of the world if you leave a few bad particles in the set.
 The goal is to eliminate 80-90% of the bad particles, to make our overall population healthier. - Once you are satisfied with your blue marks, press the Mark as Bad button, and confirm that you want to do this in the dialog that appears.
 This will add all of the bad particles from all of the marked class-averages to an internal list of bad particles maintained for each micrograph.
 The next time you use the "build sets" interface, it will automatically exclude these particles from new sets you create.
 It is safe to repeat this process.
 Marking new particles as bad adds to the list, it doesn't remove existing bad particles from the list. - You can exit the program (close the windows) when you're done.